 The main changes from the proposal are set out below:

-- Minimum wage – kept the minimum wage at $14 on January 1, 2019 as well, keeping the minimum wage at this level until 2020, after which it will link to inflation.
+- Minimum wage is kept at $14 as of January 1st, 2019.
+It will remain so until 2020, after which it will link to inflation.

 - Personal Emergency Leave was replaced with:

 - Two Days unpaid Bereavement Leave

 - Public Holiday Pay– repealing the averaging public holiday pay formula prescribed by Bill 148 and return to the previous prorating public holiday pay formula.

 - Contractor Misclassification repealed the requirement for the employer to prove that an individual is not an employee (“reverse onus”) where it is disputed.

 - Equal Pay for Equal Work repealed equal pay for equal work based on employment status (part-time, casual, and temporary) and assignment employee status (temporary help agency status).
 The requirement for equal pay on the basis of sex remains.

 The Act allows compliance officers to conduct audits.
 Penalties can also be imposed in accordance with the regulations of the Act.

 Ontario employers will need to ensure that their written employment contracts and policies are not in contravention of the Act.